How do Vertical Form Fill Seal (VFFS) Machines Work?

 While the sealing jaws are closed, the product that is being packaged is dropped down the forming tube and filled into the bag.
 A filling apparatus like a multi-head scale or auger filler is responsible for the correct measurement and release of discrete quantities of product to be dropped into each bag.

 After the product has been released into the bag, the knife moves forward and cuts the bag.
 The jaw opens and the packaged bag drops.
 This is the end of one cycle on a vertical packaging machine.
 Depending upon the machine and bag type, VFFS equipment can complete between 30 and 300 of these cycles per minute.

 The finished bag can be discharged into a receptacle or onto a conveyor and transported to downline equipment like check weighers, x-ray machines, case packing, or carton packing equipment.

-What kinds of things do you need to know before purchasing vertical form fill seal packaging equipment?
-Download our free guide for 5 top questions to ask your equipment manufacturer.
+Shopping for a new vertical form fill seal packaging machine doesn't have to be stressful.
+Download our free guide for 5 questions to ask your OEM.